Shopify/theme-check/README.md

-# Theme Check ✅ - A linter for Themes
+# platformOS Check ✅ - A linter for platformOS

-Think RuboCop, or eslint, but for Shopify themes.

-Theme Check is a command line tool that helps you follow Shopify Themes & Liquid best practices by analyzing the Liquid & JSON inside your theme.
+PlaformOS Check is a tool that helps you follow platformOS recommendations & best practices by analyzing the Liquid inside your app.

-Theme Check is also available [inside some code editors](https://github.com/Shopify/theme-check/wiki).

 ![](docs/preview.png)